Hall of Shame

 Most of the company’s revenue was from related parties in the Hanergy Group at very high margins; in 2014, its gross margin was 57%.
-However, a substantial amount of the revenue remains unpaid and doubts exist about whether they.
-At the end of 2016 HK$5bn was outstanding, while a further HK3bn from another customer.
+However, a substantial amount of the revenue remains unpaid and doubts exist about whether they will ever be.
+At the end of 2016, HK$5bn was outstanding from the gtoup, while a further HK$3bn from another customer.
 E&Y issued a qualified audit report in relation to the 2015 and 2016 financials due to doubts about the recoverability of these balances.
 Part of the outstanding balances have been paid since the year end although the amounts due remain significant.
 The company reported a loss of HK$12.2bn in 2015 compared to a profit of HK$3.2bn in 2014, following the writedown of goodwill and other assets.
 In 2016, profits were just HK$252m.
 Shareholders’ equity was just HK$7bn.

 Hanergy: DISCUSSIONS WITH THE SECURITIES AND FUTURES COMMISSION ON RESUMPTION OF TRADING, 23 January 2017

 Washington Post : China’s richest man might have been running a massive fraud - May 2015

 Hanergy: Annual Report 2014